tangentyh/notes-of-tan/javaNotes.md

                && hireDay.equals(other.hireDay);
        }
        ```
-     - `Objects.equals(Object a, Object, b)` — guard against `null`, call `a.equals(b)` when both non-null
-     - `Arrays.equals(type[] a, type[] b)` for arrays
-     - When you define the `equals` method for a subclass, first call `super.equals(other)`
-     - need to redefine `hashCode` also
-   - `int hashCode()` — derived from the memory address
-     - compatible with `equals()`
+   - `native int hashCode()` — derived from the memory address, recommended to be compatible with `equals()`
-     - `int Objects.hashCode(Object obj)` — null-safe, 0 for `null`
-     - `int Double.hashCode(double)` — etc., for primitive types
-   - `String toString()` — the class name and the hash code of the object
+   - `String toString()` — `getClass().getName() + "@" + Integer.toHexString(hashCode());`
-     - called when string concatenation with `+`
-     - in coordination with `getClass().getName()` when override
-     - arrays will come up with something like `"[I@1a46e30"`, where `[I` denotes an array of integers <!—]]—>
+     - for arrays -- arrays will come up with something like `"[I@1a46e30"`, where `[I` denotes an array of integers <!-- ]] -->
    - `Class<?> getClass()`
    - `protected Object clone()`
+   - `protected void finalize()` -- deprecated in JDK 9
    - concurrency related -- see after
+   - methods in `Objects` and object wrappers

 # Interfaces, Lambdas and Inner Classes

 ## Interfaces

 1. interface
-   - methods and inner classes / interfaces
+   - methods in interfaces
-     - all methods are implicitly `abstract`, redundancy is discouraged
-     - all methods are implicitly `public`, redundancy is discouraged
+     - non-static methods -- all methods are implicitly `abstract public`, redundancy is discouraged
-       - but needed when implementing
+       - when implementing -- `public` still required when implementing
-     - static methods are supported as of Java SE 8
-       - need explicit access modifier
+     - static methods -- supported as of Java SE 8, need explicit access modifier
-     - an interface method may not be declared with `protected` or package access, or with the modifiers `final`, `synchronized`, or `native`
+     - prohibited modifiers -- an interface method may not be declared with `protected` or package access, or with the modifiers `final`, `synchronized`, or `native`
-     - inner classes are automatically static and public
+   - inner classes in interfaces -- automatically `static public`
-   - constant fields
-     - implicitly `public static final`, as methods are implicitly `public`
-     - automatically inherits these constants when implementing
+   - constant fields -- implicitly `public static final`, automatically inherited when implementing
-   - never have instance fields
+   - no instance fields
-   - `implements` keyword
+   - `implements`, `SuperInterface.super`
    - can be generic — `class Employee implements Comparable<Employee>`
-   - supports `instanceof`, `extend`, multiple inheritance
+   - use as super type -- supports `instanceof`, `extend`, multiple inheritance
-     - diamond problem -- when `default` methods of parent interfaces clash, either re-implement the method or compile error
+     - diamond problem -- see below
-   - initialized when they are first accessed, typically by reading a field that is not a compile time constant
+   - initialization time point -- initialized when they are first accessed, typically by reading a field that is not a compile time constant

 1. default methods
    - `default` implementation